janakaufmanova/english-for-designers/02-intentional-aboutness/case-study.md

 - much better acquaintance with the exhibition
 - the visitor knows in advance what he is getting into

-Right at the beginning, I created logo - it represents the idea of “find the one gallery, that suits your style” or "find the one for you" = **“findone”**
+I created logo right at the beginning - it represents the idea of “find the one gallery, that suits your style” or "find the one for you" = **“findone”**

 ![logo-findone](./img/logo-findone.jpg)

 `Findone logo`